Self-discovery exercises: 10 tools to understand yourself

 What you’ll discover: Recurring patterns, operating versus aspiring values, internal conflicts, where you’re living on autopilot

-Journaling for self-awareness is about making your invisible patterns visible, not producing beautiful prose.
+Journaling for self-awareness is about making your invisible patterns visible on the page.

 2. The strengths spotting interview

-Most people can identify their weaknesses in seconds but stumble when asked about strengths.
+You can probably list your weaknesses in seconds, but naming your strengths takes longer.
 This exercise flips the process by gathering feedback from people who watch you in action.
-This is one of the most effective strengths identification activities because it gathers data from multiple perspectives.
+Asking other people is one of the most effective ways to identify your strengths, because it gathers data from multiple perspectives.

 How it works: Ask 3-5 people who know you in different contexts (work, personal, family) to answer these three questions: What do you see me doing well without effort?
 What do you most often ask for my help with?
 What characteristic of mine has made a difference in your life?

 Listen for themes.
-Strengths are not what you’re good at after effort – they’re what you’re good at that feels almost effortless.
+Strengths are the things that feel almost effortless to you.
 Research by Marcus Buckingham and Donald Clifton, drawing on Gallup interviews with over 2 million people, found that peers recognize strengths in action long before you identify them in yourself [3].
 This is why asking others what they see you doing effortlessly produces insights you can’t generate alone.

 Time needed: 30 minutes of preparation, plus 15-minute conversations with each person